Chatbots are making serious waves in the marketing scene.

 This will vary depending on the type of banking institution; but as an outline, try offering the following:

-There’s been renewed interest in health and wellness, beyond the regular doctor/dentist visits, but extending to supplements, natural remedies, physical activities and exercises, etc.
+There’s been renewed interest in health and wellness beyond the regular doctor/dentist visits.
+Now, people are looking for information regarding supplements, natural remedies, physical activities, and exercises, etc.

 But they’re all focused on one thing: the unique and personal needs of each customer.